ValentinAebi/licorne-lang/rattlesnake-compiler/compiler-doc.md

 # Compiler documentation

+**This documentation was written for a previous version of the compiler and is not up-to-date.**

 ## Compiler stages

 1. Frontend (lexer + parser): runs separately on each source file and creates the AST